Sharp Airlines: Destinations

 The airline also has a base at Adelaide Airport with 4-6 aircraft based there at any given time.
 Although there are no longer any regular passenger services out of Adelaide, the company operates frequent charters, mainly to mine sites throughout South Australia, some to Queensland and the Northern Territory.
 The scheduled services are operated using the airline's Metro III and Metro 23 aircraft.
-It also operates charter services using the Cessna 441 as well as the Metros throughout Australia.
+It also operates charter services using the Metros throughout Australia.